Find Affordable College Courses

 Public Health majors at Rasmussen University - Kansas take out an average of $36,999 in student loans while working on their Bachelor's Degree.

-With a ranking of #8, Rasmussen University - North Dakota did quite well on this year’s most popular schools for public health students working on their online bachelor’s degree.
-Rasmussen University - North Dakota is a fairly small private for-profit school located in the city of Fargo.
+Rasmussen University - North Dakota did quite well in this year’s ranking of the most popular online places for public health students to get a bachelor’s degree.
+It came in at #8 on the list.
+Rasmussen University - North Dakota is a fairly small private for-profit school located in the midsize city of Fargo.

 On average, public health graduates from Rasmussen University - North Dakota take out $36,999 in student loans while working on their Bachelor's Degree.

-Read full report on Public Health at Rasmussen University - North Dakota
+Full Public Health at Rasmussen University - North Dakota Report

 Explore the most popular online public health schools for a specific state in the Plains States region.